benallen-dev/benallen-dot-dev/content/_index.md

     weight: 1
 ---

-## My name is Ben.
-I like computers and such.

-This started out as a place for me to rant about how much Javascript will ruin your life.
-But then I realised, things are actually not bad because of JavaScript.

-> Needless complexity is what makes software engineering unpleasant.
+## Computers are pretty great

-Also, all the cool kids have one of these websites, so I want one too.
-Except I wanted to set a few ground rules.
+Also, all the cool kids have one of these, so I built my own hot-take blog.

-- I write everything myself
+> Whoever first thought that shipping 4MB of JS was a good idea was trying something new and seeing where it went.
+>
+> The people who still think it's OK are just assholes.
+{class="[& p:last-child]:underline"}

+This project has a few ground rules to make it interesting:

+- The website is static for maximum performance
 - I try at least one tool or technique I don't know yet
 - _No Javascript is run on the client_